Yiannis Avranas

-Yiannis Avranas (born ca. 1940) is a Greek former sea captain who commanded the cruise ship Oceanos when she sank off the Wild Coast of the Transkei, South Africa, on Sunday 4 August 1991.
+Yiannis Avranas (Γιάννης Αβρανάς; born c.
+1940) is a Greek former sea captain who commanded the cruise ship Oceanos when she sank off the Wild Coast of the Transkei, South Africa, on Sunday 4 August 1991.
 He was one of the first to be rescued while most of his passengers remained onboard the sinking ship.
 A Greek maritime Board of Enquiry found him and his officers guilty of negligence.
 In 1994, his English wife Davina published a book about the sinking entitled The Oceanos Tragedy.

 MTS Oceanos

 Captain Yiannis Avranas had been an officer for 20 years and at sea for more than thirty years at the time of the Oceanos sinking.
 He was married to British national Davina Avrana.

 Foundering

 On 3 August 1991, the Oceanos set out from East London, South Africa and headed to Durban.
 She headed into 40 kn winds and 9 m swells.
 The storm worsened, and at approximately 21:30 UTC+2, while off the Wild Coast of the Transkei, a muffled explosion was heard.
 The Oceanos lost power following a leak in the engine room's sea chest.
 The chief engineer reported to Captain Avranas that water was entering the hull and flooding the generator room.
 The generators were shut down because the rising water would have short circuited them.
 The ship was left adrift.

 Realising the fate of the ship, the crew reportedly fled in panic, neglecting the standard procedure of closing the lower deck portholes.
 No alarm was raised.
 Passengers remained ignorant of the events taking place until they witnessed the first signs of flooding in the lower decks.
 At this stage, eyewitness accounts reveal that many of the crew, including Captain Avranas, were already packed and ready to depart.